genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/01_database/04_reference/03_supported-databases/05_postgresql.md

 More information on connection configuration can be found [here](https://jdbc.postgresql.org/documentation/head/connect.html)

 ### DbUsername
 Instead of specifying the database username as part of the URL it can be specified in this property.
 It also supports encrypted values.
-This is practically useful when plain text credentials should not appear in any configurations.
+This is useful when plain text credentials are not allowed in any configurations.
 See [Database username and password encryption](/creating-applications/configure-runtime/system-definitions/#items-defined) section for more information.

 ### DbPassword
-Instead of specifying the database password as part of the URL it can be specified in this property.
+Instead of specifying the database password as part of the URL, it can be specified in this property.
 It also supports encrypted values.
-This is practically useful when plain text credentials should not appear in any configurations.
+This is useful when plain text credentials are not allowed in any configurations.
 See [Database username and password encryption](/creating-applications/configure-runtime/system-definitions/#items-defined) section for more information.

 ### DbSqlConnectionPoolSize
-This sets the maximum number of SQL connections to be held by the SQL connection pool
+This sets the maximum number of SQL connections to be held by the SQL connection pool.

 ### DbQuotedIdentifiers

-If set to true, all SQL tables and fields will be queried using quotes for each identifier to avoid potential name clashes.
+If set to true, all SQL tables and fields will be queried using quotes for each identifier (in order to avoid name clashes).

 For example, when the db layer queries the TRADE table with a particular TRADE_ID for all fields, it will do something like `SELECT t_trade WHERE "TRADE_ID" = 1`.
 However, if set to false, it will use `SELECT t_trade WHERE TRADE_ID = 1`.

-## Sample Configuration
+## Sample configurations

-### Username and password as part of the Connection URL
+### User name and password as part of the Connection URL

 ```kotlin